mgienow/100DOC/log.md

 https://github.com/mgienow/Free-Code-Camp-Basic-Algorithm-Scripting/commit/d14e1a63325635a0c2f54f462710d98f9fe6cd56

 ##Day 45 2/18/2017##
 **Today's progress:** Ten hour code-a-thon at Bmore On Rails!
 I learned the basics of Ruby and then got started building an app using the Rails framework.
+This was also the day my laptop's motherboard died, so I did all this on an eentsy loaner mac air using an unfamiliar dev platform!

 link to the work:
 https://github.com/mgienow/Ruby-Bookstore

+##Day 46 2/19/2017##
+**Today's progress:** More progress on the Ruby bookstore app.
+Today I built out the browser interface for adding new books.